StevenSteinbeck/fillit/README.md

 # FillIt
-A tetrimino smallest square solver
+A tetromino smallest square solver

 To Use: